jarekblaszczykyopeso/local-coverage-tracker/README.md

 Application for manage the information about jacoco coverage for other applications

-## Docker run
-Use docker to run the application.
-First build with:
-	docker build -t coverage-tracker .

-Run the application on port 8080:
-	docker run -d -p 8080:8080 coverage-tracker

 ## Docker compose
 First build the project, a docker image will be created as well.